rharder/imagesnap/README.md

 Copy the imagesnap file to someplace on your path like `/usr/local/bin`, or leave it in a "current directory," and call it with `./imagesnap` instead.

+The first time you use the tool, you may get a popup window from MacOS asking to give `imagesnap` permission to access the camera.

 Enjoy!